hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 Calculations that require access to atomic data like coordinates, velocities, forces may suffer bottlenecks since at every step these data are communicated back and forth between CPUs and GPUs.

 In case of GPU packages, computations are shared between CPU and GPU unlike the Kokkos(GPU) package where primary aim is to offload all of the calculations to the GPUs only.
 For example, asynchronous force calculations like pair vs bond/angle/dihedral/improper can be done simultaneously on GPUs and CPUs respectively.
-Similarly, for PPPM calculations the charge assignement and the force computations are done on GPUs whereas the FFT calculations that require MPI communications are done on CPUs.
+Similarly, for PPPM calculations the charge assignment and the force computations are done on GPUs whereas the FFT calculations that require MPI communications are done on CPUs.
 Neighbour lists can be built on either CPUs or GPUs.
 You can control this using specific flags in commandline of your job submission script.
 Thus GPU package provides a balanced mix of GPU and CPU usage for a particular simulation to achieve a performance gain.

 Finally, you can do your calculation in single, double or mixed precision using this GPU package.